Icofunding/0xProject.contracts/README.md

 ---

-[0x][website-url] is an open protocol that facilitates trustless, low-friction exchange of Ethereum-based assets.
+[0x][website-url] is an open protocol that facilitates trustless, low friction exchange of Ethereum-based assets.
 A full description of the protocol may be found in our [whitepaper][whitepaper-url].
 This repository contains the system of Ethereum smart contracts comprising 0x protocol's shared on-chain settlement layer, native token (ZRX) and decentralized governance structure.
 Truffle is used for deployment.
 Mocha is used for unit tests.

 [website-url]: https://0xproject.com/
 [whitepaper-url]: https://0xproject.com/pdfs/0x_white_paper.pdf